va7sdf/va7sdf.github.io/_posts/2018-04-01-raspberry-pi-real--time-flight-tracker-updated.md

 	Two things to mention about the configuration process:

-	+	*Step 4.3* type the values `--net --net-bi-port 30104`.
-The first argument `--net` will instruct dump1090 to enable the built-in web server and `--net-bi-port 30104` is required by the PiAware feeder.
 	+	*Step 6A and 6B* disable logging unless you are debugging an issue with dump1090 as it writes a lot of information to the logs and SD cards have a finite number of writes before they are damaged.

 1. Restart the feeder